oddbird/oddleventy/content/tools/accoutrement.md

       import them all with a single command, and access font-stacks on-the-fly,
       with utilities for generated content and accessibility.
-  - title: Ratios
-    url: /accoutrement/docs/ratios.html
-    icon: logos/accoutrement_init
-    text: |
-      Define and access ratios using the Accoutrement token syntax.
-Several common ratios are provided.
-  - title: Tokens
-    url: /accoutrement/docs/tokens.html
-    icon: logos/accoutrement_core
-    text: |
-      Custom syntax for managing design tokens and arbitrary patterns in a format that encourages maintenance and automation.
-  - title: Variables
-    url: /accoutrement/docs/vars.html
-    icon: logos/accoutrement_core
-    text: |
-      Integrate Sass variables with CSS custom properties.
-  - title: Utilities
-    url: /accoutrement/docs/utils.html
-    icon: logos/accoutrement_core
-    text: |
-      Various Sass utilities to help manage strings, maps, and lists.
-As more functions are added to the Sass core, we hope to be able to remove some or all of these over time.
 badges:
   - name: npm
     src: https://badge.fury.io/js/accoutrement.svg